stanislavb/en.coven.nu/practical/index.md

 ## What to bring with you

-As your character you will only be expected to bring minimal bagage.
-Overnight gear such as toothbrushes, pyjamas, a towel etc is recommended and at least one change of black clothes is required.
-Beds with pillows and covers exist on site but you will be required to bring your own bed linen.
-Ear plugs are recommended.
+Juniors: As your character you have arrived at the coven the day of the LARP and will only be expected to bring minimal baggage.
+Overnight gear such as a toothbrush, pyjamas, towel etc is recommended and at least one change of black clothes is required.
+There are beds and bedding on site, you will need to bring your own bed linen however.

+Ear plugs are recommended since you will be sleeping in dorms.

+Acting Supreme, Seconds and Seniors: Your character has lived in the Dahlin Coven for at least a year.
+You have the same minimum gear expectations as the juniors but you may of course choose to bring more, to decorate your rooms etc.

 ## Participant Contract